pmcharrison/cabat/README.md

 following the lines used to add previous languages.
 Run the file and commit the changes to Git.
 Update the `cabat_languages` function in `languages.R` to include the new language.
+Update the languages section in `README.md` to credit the translator.
 Submit your changes as a merge request.